One-third of German firms see sanctions hitting Russian business

 Germany was long reluctant to impose sanctions on Russia after it annexed Crimea in March, in part due to its powerful business lobby.
 Western nations first targeted Russian President Vladimir Putin's closest allies and businessmen with sanctions.

-They expanded those sanctions, with Germany taking a stronger position on sanctions, in late July to include the energy, banking and defense sectors.
+They expanded those sanctions, with Germany taking a stronger position on sanctions, in late July to include the energy, banking and defence sectors.
 Russia has reacted with restrictions on imports of Western products.

 Partly as a result, Europe's largest economy shrank by 0.2 percent between April and June after growing 0.7 percent in the first quarter.